Accidental Damage

 • Stay calm.
 It’s easy to panic when you damage your computer equipment, but it’s important to stay calm.
 Panicking will only make the situation worse.

 • Identify the damage.
 The first step is to identify the damage that has been done.
-This will help you to determine the best course of action.
+Our computer troubleshooting guide can help you pinpoint common issues.

 • Turn off your computer.
 If your computer is still turned on, turn it off immediately.
 This will help to prevent further damage.